 Wishlist also provides perhaps the most comprehensive ‘Data Privacy’ options I’ve seen.
 Making it easy to comply with new data protection standards including GDPR appropriate checkboxes for registration forms and easy removal of data if requested.

 Ease of Use

-Content protection is also easy with Wishlist Member – you can either use the ‘Content’ tab in the Wishlist settings to set up your protection, or you also have Wishlist protection options on every page, making it easy to protect pages as you create them.
-You can protect pages, posts, categories, attachments and also set up protected folders and files.
-There can be issues with protecting certain types of custom post types however, and it doesn’t play nicely with bbPress and BuddyPress.
+Content protection is also easy with Wishlist Member – you can either use the ‘Content Protection’ tab in the Wishlist menu to set up your protection for different content types (including custom post types), or you also have Wishlist protection options on every page, making it easy to protect pages as you create them.
+You can protect pages, posts, categories, certain custom post types and also set up protected folders and files.
+There can be issues with dynamic content though, such as forum options like bbPress and BuddyPress.